 We aggressively fight for the best possible outcome while compassionately guiding you through every step of the DUI criminal process in Northern Colorado.

 Creative Defense to Fort Collins DUI Arrests & Charges

 Our Fort Collins DUI attorneys' unique understanding of DUI defense allows us to develop creative, effective strategies for each client.
 We understand the inaccuracies of DUI testing and can challenge the results from field sobriety tests, breathalyzers, blood tests, and more.

 Overzealous Law Enforcement Officials

-Law enforcement officials are also known to be overzealous when pulling over drivers and making arrests.
+Law enforcement officials are also known to be overzealous when pulling over drivers and making DUI arrests in Fort Collins.
 They may have violated your rights or unreasonably pulled you over.
 We can evaluate these factors and whether they played a role in your case.

 What is the Legal Limit for Alcohol in Colorado?

 The blood alcohol concentration limit (BAC) for adults 21 and older in Colorado is 0.08% for DUI and 0.05% for DWAI.
 Every person's body processes alcohol differently depending on their size and genetics, which means it may take more or fewer drinks before your BAC reaches the legal limit.